-Non-Criminal Enforcement of the General By-Laws not set out in Section 1 above shall be as follows: The Board of Selectmen or their respective designee, or any police officer of the Town, is authorized to enforce said by-laws pursuant to MGL Chapter 40, Section 21D.
-Whoever violates any provision of the Swampscott By-Laws may, at the discretion of the Board of Selectmen or their respective designee, or any police officer of the Town, be penalized by a non-criminal disposition pursuant to the MGL Chapter 40 Section 21D.
+Non-Criminal Enforcement of the General By-Laws not set out in Section 1 above shall be as follows: The Select Board or their respective designee, or any police officer of the Town, is authorized to enforce said by-laws pursuant to MGL Chapter 40, Section 21D.
+Whoever violates any provision of the Swampscott By-Laws may, at the discretion of the Select Board or their respective designee, or any police officer of the Town, be penalized by a non-criminal disposition pursuant to the MGL Chapter 40 Section 21D.
 The fines shall be the same as the fines set by the by-laws, or by state statute, state codes and those regulations established by the town for criminal violations.
 This by-law shall not apply to state statutes, state codes or regulations which provide for range of fines.
 Nothing in this section shall serve to waive the town's right to enforce the by-laws by criminal enforcement.
 (5/6/98).
 (5/4/09)

-ARTICLE XIII EARTH REMOVAL
+ARTICLE XIII earth removal

-- (a) For the purposes of this by-law, "Earth Removal" shall include the removal off site of any form of soil, including without limitation, sod, loam, peat, humus, clay, sand, stone, gravel, rock, and ledge. - (b) For the purpose of this by-law, "Board" shall mean Board of Selectmen.
+(a) For the purposes of this by-law, "Earth Removal" shall include the removal off site of any form of soil, including without limitation, sod, loam, peat, humus, clay, sand, stone, gravel, rock, and ledge.

+(b) For the purpose of this by-law, "Board" shall mean Select Board.